probonopd/phantom-licensecheck/README.md

 A detailed analysis of the firmware package file structure can be found here [firmware_package_structure.md](https://github.com/probonopd/phantom-licensecheck/firmware_package_structure.md)

+A detailed analysis of the firmware modules can be found here [dji_firmware_modules.md](https://github.com/probonopd/phantom-licensecheck/dji_firmware_modules.md)

 # Roadmap

 - [ ] Structure of package file header and seek table have to be found.